blidau/digital-writing-2023/technical-questions.md

 To add a drop cap to the first line, the `first-letter` pseudo-element can be selected and styled.

-For example, to make the first letter of a passage double the size add the following:
+For example, to make the first letter of a passage double the size add the following to your Twine story stylesheet:

 ```css
 tw-passage::first-letter {